Your user onboarding process might be more influential than you think 💡

 UserGuidingis a digital adoption platform that many companies use to create experiences as Ghostwriter or Grove HR did.
 And since it is a no-code product, anyone in a company can utilize it for growth.

 But don’t take my word for it; see for yourself:

 When it comes to the best products, especially the ones that are consumed by millions on a daily basis, users should need relatively little instruction to figure out how it actually works.

-Netflix does then require an email, password, and payment details, but they keep these screens as simple as possible, not taking the opportunity to ask for any unnecessary information for their records.
+Netflix does then require an email, password, and payment details, but they keep these screens as simple as possible.

 Finish setting up your account:

 You select a plan:

 Netflix then asks for a few preferences so that it can start feeding users relevant content immediately.